TheMannu/AWS-Services/Cloud Concepts/EFS Volume.md

 ### 3. **Throughput Modes**
    - **Bursting Throughput**: Provides throughput based on the size of the file system.
 Suitable for most workloads.
    - **Provisioned Throughput**: Allows you to specify throughput independent of the amount of data stored.
 Ideal for workloads that require high, consistent throughput regardless of file system size.

+### 4. **Storage Classes**
+   - **Standard**: For frequently accessed files with low latency and high throughput requirements.
+   - **Infrequent Access (IA)**: For files that are less frequently accessed and stored at a lower cost.
+EFS automatically moves files to IA based on access patterns to reduce storage costs.